Fadi-Eid/STM32H755-VSCode/readme.md

 make
 ```

-To flash the binary, use your preferred method (e.g., OpenOCD or STM32CubeProgrammer).
+To flash the binary, use your preferred method (e.g., OpenOCD or STM32CubeProgrammer) or run each `flash_cmx.sh` bash script provided.

 ## Toolchain Installation (Linux)